The Son of Liberty’s Heritage

 In 2012, Alaa Awad’s completed his master’s thesis, entitled, “The Influence of Gustav Klimt on Modern Mural Paintings”.
 The appreciation Awad has towards Gustav Klimt’s style and work has indirectly inspired his own work.

 Awad’s murals contain intricate groups within the scene, taking in both ancient Egyptian inspiration and modern Egyptian topics.
 In addition to blending the old with the new, his expertise in bold and rich colors convey a feeling of sacredness and fluidity, revealing an open and invisible connection that is only felt by those with high sense of appreciation to heritage and history.

 by Dr. Lotus Abd El Karim

-Alaa has participated in international exhibitions including China, United States, Denmark and Germany.
+Awad has participated in international exhibitions and events including China, United States, Denmark and Germany.